 - If the data was imported from another tool, it can be rounded to the grid with

 - We recommend a distance of 30 internal units (3 grid points) between parallel tracks for good results.

 - To draw edges, switch to the Topo-Mode (

 - Clicking at an empty location starts a new edge.
 Move the mouse to the intended end and click again to finish the edge.

-- While moving the mouse, the current coordinates and the pos value (on an edge) are displayed.
+- While moving the mouse, the angle, the current coordinates and the pos value (on an edge) are displayed.

 - Hit Escape to end the edge sequence.

 - A new edge can be started on an existing edge creating a switch.